Diagnosis Coding and Modifiers

 International Classification of Diseases or the ICD-10 system is utilized to code signs, symptoms, injuries, diseases and conditions.
 The relationship between ICD-10 and Current Procedural Terminology (CPT) is critical in that the diagnosis supports the medical necessity of the procedures or the Evaluation and Management (E&M), i.e., the service being provided.

 The provider’s documentation must be specific, and the diagnosis code selected must be to the highest specificity that the documentation supports.
 ICD-10 codes may be 3 to 5 digits depending on the level of specificity required.

 Abdominal pain, right upper quadrant – R10.11

-A level I modifier is a two digit code that modifies a service or procedure under certain circumstances.
+A level I modifier is a two-digit code that modifies a service or procedure under certain circumstances.
 Level I modifiers are updated annually by the American Medical Association (AMA).
-These modifiers add information, and change the description of a service or procedure rendered.
+These modifiers add information and change the description of a service or procedure rendered.
 Appending an appropriate modifier will effect reimbursement of the service.

-Some examples of commonly used modifiers would be:
+Some examples of commonly used modifiers are:

 25 – Significant, separately identifiable evaluation and management service by the same physician on the same day of the procedure of other service

 59 – Distinct procedural service

 82 – Assistant Surgeon (when qualified resident surgeon not available)

 Are your providers utilizing modifiers correctly, and does their documentation support the use of the modifier?